cosmadora/personal-website/content/blog/_index.md

 ---
 title: My Blog 🌸
-description: "Lauras Blog"
+description: "Lauras Blog about random stuff :3"
 ---
 I'll be posting about random stuff here :3 IT, Politics, Love...

-## Latest posts